 In 1776, Benjamin Beddome published the second edition of his Scriptural Exposition, which followed the 114-question format, indicating that the 114-question edition was still broadly used at that time.

 In 1986, John Piper published a lightly edited version of The Baptist Catechism that contains 118 questions.
 The edition that he utilized was not indicated in his introduction, but his edition matches question for question with the other 118-question editions published online.
-So it seems that there were printed, likely public domain, copies of The Baptist Catechism that were being published and distributed.
-There is a complete lack of publisher and editor information for the 118-question version, which seems to indicate that it developed over time.
+However, his wording varies from these other editions.
+So it seems that there were printed copies of The Baptist Ca.techism with 118 questions that were being published and distributed.
+There is a complete lack of publisher and editor information for this version, which seems to indicate that was never published under copyright it and may have developed over time.
 So, it seems best to conclude that the 118-question edition appeared sometime between 1851 and 1986.
+Some of the changes in this version can be attributed to the influence of The Westminster Shorter Catechism and Charles H. Spurgeon’s A Puritan Catechism.

 Sources: